DBWALLER/Data_Engineering_Projects/README.md

 This module accesses the API from IBGe website:  http://api.sidra.ibge.gov.br/

-After you download the module PyIBGE in a local folder, you have to add the folder path into the sys.path of your computer.
+** After you download the module PyIBGE in a local folder, you have to add the folder path into the sys.path of your computer.
 So Python can identify this module via 'import' command as you work with it.

-Command lines in Python:
+Option 1) Using command lines in Python:
       import sys
       sys.path.append(r'yourpath\pyIBGE')
       import pyIBGE
+Option 2) Go to System properties --> environment variables --> click "Path"--> edit --> add folder name)

+edit the  system envirnment variables
 -----------------------------------------------------------------------------------------------------------------
 # Data Engineering  -  Resources
 -----------------------------------------------------------------------------------------------------------------